TroyDixon/go-codeforces/README.md

 # Codeforces in Go

-## public repository that will hold
+## public repo that will hold poorly made solutions of problems A, B, and C of Div 2-4 contests.

-- main.go solution files
-- provided input files
-- generated output files

-## Time and Space Complexity Testing --> SOON